cmstack/py-pdfutil/README.md

 # py-pdfutil
-This is a PDF file utility
+This is a PDF file utility.
+Fixing color